Tesla Model X electric motor, drive & performance

 Tesla Model X electric motor, 0-62mph and acceleration

 Let’s start at the top, with the Performance.
-It's flat-out bonkers; a YouTube sensation of a car, that will beat the most banzai of supercars off the line, and will likely see 60mph first, too, given the 2.7-second sprint time.
-'Ludicrous Mode' is now standard on the top-spec car, having previously been an optional extra worth thousands.
+It's flat-out bonkers; a YouTube sensation of a car, that will beat the most banzai of supercars off the line, and will likely see 60mph first, too, given the 2.6-second sprint time.
+'Ludicrous Mode' is now standard on the top-spec car, having previously been an optional extra worth thousands, while an over-the-air update in April 2020 added 'Cheetah Stance' to the car's abilities, allowing it to hunker down ahead of a standing start for improved traction.

 It sets a benchmark and then some for electric SUV performance, and the Long Range version is also pretty gobsmacking: its 0-60mph figure comes in at 4.4 seconds, while top speed across the line-up is 155mph.

 For all the savagery of the Tesla’s acceleration if you choose to use its full potential, it's also a very easy car to drive thanks to the progressive nature of the electric motor.
 You can make easy progress through the ebb and flow of town traffic without giving it much thought at all.